 Inexpensive Homeschool Supplies

 - Cheap Printer and Ink – We’ve gone through a few printers around here (it’s always print head issues), so we’ve perfected the printer purchase.
 Look for ones under $100, with great reviews, and which have the cheapest ink possible!
-This Canon Printer does everything needed and the ink works out to 73 cents per cartridge.
+For a little bit more, this Canon Printer does everything needed and the ink works out to 73 cents per cartridge, which offsets the long term cost of the printer.
 If you can wait, Black Friday usually drops the price even lower!

 - Dollar Store Supplies